ethsu1/deepRL/README.md

 to discretize the actions but it probably wouldn't work that well or solve whatever task you are trying to solve.

 # What to do for continuous action spaces?
+Since you can't use Q learning and SARSA for continuous action spaces, we look towards policy gradients.
+Q learning and SARSA are value estimation algorithms where you are essentially choosing an action via Q-values.